mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-The results depend on the OS and the hardware, but we can easily reach a `OutOfMemoryError` in a few seconds:
+The results depend on the OS and the hardware, but we can easily reach an `OutOfMemoryError` in a few seconds:

 ```
 [0.949s][warning][os,thread] Failed to start thread "Unknown thread" - pthread_create failed (EAGAIN) for attributes: stacksize: 1024k, guardsize: 4k, detached.